 Our process for constructing portfolios is a great example of our investment philosophy at work.
 We start with a body of well-developed, robust research, then use a system of rules to remove bias and preconceptions from our decision-making process.

 Through research, we can easily iterate on our portfolio strategy construction.
 Since we originated the Betterment Portfolio Strategy, we’ve found nuanced ways to improve it over time.
-It’s worth noting that any change to the Betterment Portfolio Strategy also results in updates to the Betterment SRI Portfolio Strategy.

 In this article, we’ll provide an overview of how we make such improvements, in line with our investing principles.